Nexis-Network/homepage/content/docs/guides/stepzen.md

 ## From GraphQL query to SQL

-You have explored the GraphQL API, learning how to query data from the Exzo Network database.
+You have explored the GraphQL API, learning how to query data from the Nexis Network database.
 But how does this work?
-How is a GraphQL query translated to an SQL query that runs on your Exzo Network database?
+How is a GraphQL query translated to an SQL query that runs on your Nexis Network database?

 In the previous example, StepZen only requests the fields in the query, improving the GraphQL API's performance.
 Requesting all fields from the database makes no sense if only a few are requested.